 - Wholesale Warehouses (Samsclub, Bj’s, Costco’s) – These businesses sell products in bulk at very reasonable prices.
 You can find value packs of high-quality meats/seafood and large packages of fresh vegetables/fruits.
 They have gallons of healthy natural oils, large containers of herbs/spices, and nuts.
 Be sure to visit their frozen foods section and grab some of their vegetables and fruit which cost less per portion and stores longer than fresh would.
 This is also a great place to grab your vitamins/supplements as well in large quantity.
 While at your wholesale warehouse, you should also check out their reasonably priced appliances which can make this health journey a little easier.

 - Walmart – You can normally find the same items in a Super Walmart that you can at Samsclub, but a smaller quantity.

 - Aldi’s – If you’ve never been to Aldi’s, check them out as soon as possible.
-They have a large amount of fresh/frozen vegetables and fruit as well as grass-fed/pastured/organic meats.
-They are adding healthy products more frequently.
+They have a gluten free products, a large amount of fresh/frozen vegetables and fruit as well as grass-fed/pastured/organic meats.
+They are frequently adding more healthy products.

-- Hmart or Your Local Asian Market(s) – These markets are great places to find any type of vegetable or fruit and you can purchase them as you see fit.
+- Hmart or Your Local Asian Market(s) – These markets are great places to find any type of fresh vegetable, fruit, and herbs which you can purchase as you see fit.
 You could buy 1 or 2 of an item or as many pounds as you’d like.

 - Local Supermarkets (Wegmans/Shoppers/Weis/Giant’s/Safeway/Etc) – Just keep an eye out for their sales and drop in and grab your treasures.
 Stack up during that sale.